00francisco19/00francisco19/README.md

 ### Hi there 👋
+just doing a job for Laboratorio de Computacion
 <!--
 **00francisco19/00francisco19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.